leoBitto/DjangoForge/docs/README.md

 - one is a generic config file for both django and postgres
 - the other is a nginx.conf file to set up nginx and SSL

-the files read from the secrets of github, they contain the following information:

-1. DEBUG             -> False (DJANGO)
-1. SECRET_KEY        -> yousecretkey (DJANGO)
-1. POSTGRES_DB       -> the name of the db (POSTGRES)
-1. POSTGRES_USER     -> the name of the db user (POSTGRES)
-1. POSTGRES_PASSWORD -> the password of the db (POSTGRES)
-1. DOMAIN            -> names of the domain (NGINX)

-other info used by the droplet and the container registry:

-1. DO_SSH_PRIVATE_KEY-> private key from server
-1. GHCR_TOKEN        -> token of github
-1. HOST              -> droplet address IP
-1. USERNAME          -> root